omesner/UMSTATS504/survival/survival.md

 - Years seems easier to understand than day for this

+- Question (Opinion): Which caption below is the best?
+  - a.
+Cumulative Probabilities of Recidivism by Race
+  - b.
+The plot above provides the cumulative probability of recidivism by race as time elapses
+  - c.
+The plot above shows the transformed survival functions, $P_a(t) = 1-S_a(t)$, for recidivism by race
+  - d. [no caption]

 - We can use the [log-rank test](https://en.wikipedia.org/wiki/Logrank_test) to see if at least one curve is different from others